UPDATE: “Cute as a Button” edition created!

-In late October, I received an Instagram alert that I had an incoming message.
+In late October, I received an Instagram alert that I had an incoming message from Texas.
 A follower of my Art By Choleena account was asking if I take commissions.
 They wanted a mosaic portrait of their dog.
 Having never sketched a dog, I wrote back with hesitant enthusiasm that I would love to try but that that subject matter is new to me.
 I said that I would not ask for a down-payment until I did some sketches and felt assured that I can draw dogs.

 After several sketches, I was confident that I could create a likeness of their dog, so I requested an e-transfer down-payment of $125.
 Instead, the client emailed a low-resolution, heavily-pixelated image of a cheque.
 Surprisingly, the cheque was for $1000.
 Accompanying the cheque was a note indicating that the client’s account had a charge-back dispute so their bank instructed them to only pay with a cheque.
 In addition, their bank had a minimum amount of $1000 for cheques, so I would have to return the overage of $875.
 Highly suspicious, I contacted the client with my concerns and let them know that it was akin to well-known Internet scams.
 After some odd responses, including them scolding me for not trusting them, the client ghosted me.
 I guess that’s how it goes.
 They push until it’s clear that you’re not falling for it, and then they disappear.
 So, I ‘scratched’ the commission.

 During the project (but before the ghosting), I had proudly posted the image on social media; many liked and commented on it.
 My friend Linda Berube responded asking if it was possible for me to draw cats, and would I consider donating a piece to a holiday fundraiser of a rescue group that is dear to her: Ottawa Stray Cat Rescue (OSCatR).